Applications of Microchip Technology in Textile Materials

 Body temperature, arguably, is one of the four main vital signs that must be measured and monitored in a patient.
 The revenues of wearable medical devices, which were US$2.8 billion in 2014, are predicted to rise to US$8.3 billion by 2019 according to the market analyst firm Mordor Intelligence.
 A recent study done by researchers from the Polytechnic University of Madrid (Thomas, 2015) has revealed that patients have a strong preference for wearable’s, like the technology developed for the project that remains hidden from view.

 In medicine, the temperature is an established biomarker of infection in wounds.
 The temperature could also be used to manage the occurrence of foot ulcers in diabetic high-risk patients.
 Devices that are traditionally used to measure the body temperature are, namely, mercury thermometer, digital thermometer, chemical thermometer, and infrared thermometer, which give measurements more of static nature and not always geared for continuous ambulatory temperature measurement.

 Wound care has become one of the leading health challenges in the 21st century, and the cost is expected to escalate to an annual $20 billion in the coming years.
 Chronic wounds require frequent dressing changes, an activity that creates a burden in terms of health-care costs, nursing care, patient outcomes, and hospitalization time.

 Future of Microchip Technology Used in Textile Materials:

-These developments are likely to be enhanced by advances in electronics based on grapheme.
+These developments are likely to be enhanced by advances in electronics based on graphene.
 Grapheme offers high-strength and outstanding electric properties and may be set to replace silicon in electric devices.
-IBM, Samsung, and Nokia are already investing in grapheme technology, and this is likely to have matured by the late 2020s.
+IBM, Samsung, and Nokia are already investing in graphene technology, and this is likely to have matured by the late 2020s.
 The technology offers potential for further miniaturization of embedded electronics.